 In Guilty Party, both dialogue and cutscenes seem to suggest that nefarious Mr. Valentine, the "Shakespeare of Crime", does not lack for feminine affection.
 He even seduces one female culprit into working for him!
 Several others seem to have crushes on him.

-Fallout New Vegas opens with Benny shooting the Player Character in the head.
-Later on, they can give this trope as an excuse while seducing him.
+Fallout: New Vegas opens with Benny shooting the Player Character in the head.
+Later on, if the player character is female and has the BlackWidow perk, they can give this trope as an excuse while seducing him.
 It should be noted that he is (understandably) Squicked out by the offer, but eventually relents.

 Deconstructed in Last Window.
 Margaret fell in love with her husband George knowing fully that he was an evil man.
 Eventually, he became a criminal and the only thing keeping them together was their shared guilt of his crimes.
 When he murdered a friend of theirs, she decided she'd had enough and planned to kill him, only to be beaten to the punch.
 Her knowledge of his crimes and the fact she allowed them to happen haunts her to this day.
 At one point, she describes herself as alternately loving and loathing him.

 Marin from The Legend of Zelda: Link's Awakening seems to be this.
-If the player attacks a Cucco enough times while she's with you, she will scream out different remarks such as "Yes!
-Kill the chicken!
-Hit it!
-Do it MOOOOREEE!!!!" and "I love seeing cuccos in PAIN!! as if she's orgasaming over Link's badness.
+If the player attacks a Cucco enough times while she's with you, she will scream out different remarks such as "Ohh!
+Link, you're a bad boy!" as if she's orgasaming over Link's badness.

 Used in a gay sort of way with Abe And Kroenen, because, while Kroenen's not that mean of a guy, he's still an undead Nazi assassin.